joelparkerhenderson/system-quality-attributes/README.md

 * [Cross-Cutting Concerns (CCCs)](doc/cross-cutting-concerns/)

+## Planning and tracking

-System quality attributes can be planned, tracked, measured, and tested, such as with:
+System quality attributes can involve planning, tracking, and testing, such as with:

 * [Key Performance Indicator (KPI)](doc/key-performance-indicator/)